cd-c89/rs/src/01_rustup.md

 ## Homework

-- The first homework, "Hi world", is ready after this class.
+- "Wordle" is ready after this class.
-  - It is comically trivial.
+  - It will teach you all the Rust you need to know, I think.
-  - Mostly makes sure you have everything set up.
+  - Windows officially no longer supported.
-- Due Friday, 5 Sept. at 1440 ET.
+- Due Friday, 19 Sept. at 1440 ET.

 ## Today